 The Southern Initiative is part of the broader Positive Action program that has empowered community organizations in Africa, Europe, Latin America, and Asia.
 ViiV Healthcare is committed to building on the success of the global program with efforts to support projects in the United States that address areas of greatest need.

 Southern Initiative Application Process

-The latest phase of the program focuses on supporting African-American and Latino populations in Texas and Virginia, and is dedicated to helping individuals living with HIV and providing linkages to care and treatment adherence.
-Priority will be given to projects that address gaps in services.
+The latest phase of the program focuses on supporting African-American and Latino populations in Texas and

 The funds are intended to support existing, innovative programs with strategic support of program enhancements, such as:

 - Adding mental health counseling to an existing, successful Comprehensive Risk Counseling Services (CRCS) program